baekhos/Caption-This/README.md

 ## Objectives

--Development and implementation of a neuronal network that will take an image as input and will generate a sentence that summarise the contents of the image.
+-Development and implementation of a neuronal network that will take an image as input and will generate a sentence that summarises the contents of the image.
--Have a web server that runs the previous mentioned model -An android application that will act as a client to our server
+-Have a web server that runs the previously mentioned model -An android application that will act as a client to our server